Blotch3D/Blotch3D/README.md

 operation one way and, if it doesn't work the way you wanted, do it the other way.

-For a really good introduction (without the math), see
+For a good introduction (without the math), see
 <http://rbwhitaker.wikidot.com/monogame-basic-matrices>.

 The rest of this section should be studied only when you need a deeper